 Mooj Zadie is a radio documentarian and music video director.

 He is a prodcuer at Vox's daily news podcast Today, Explained.
-Before that, he helped edit Fresh Air with Terry Gross on NPR.
+Before that, he helped edit Fresh Air with Terry Gross and produced The Moth.
 His radio stories have appeared on the BBC, Studio 360, 99% Invisible, Love + Radio, and KCRW's The Organist.
 His music videos have premiered on The Fader, NPR Music, and Pitchfork.
-He is the creator of Anatomy of a Music Video, a video essay series in which film directors analyze their music videos, and the host of Tape, a radio show about people who make radio, and the founder of Tape Fest, a live radio show created for the stage.
+He is the creator of Anatomy of a Music Video, a video essay series in which film directors analyze their music videos, and the host of Tape, a podcast about people who make radio, and the founder of Tape Fest, a live radio show created for the stage.
 In 2013, he won a Third Coast International Audio Award.
 And in 2016, he was one of seven residents of the inaugural Third Coast Radio Residency.

 In The Dark Honorable Mention